jessicahuynh/lbsrnlp/sentences/readme.md

 In general, if another object must be involved, that object is called ''the other object.''
 A ''group of other objects'' and ''a different object'' also appear.

+# Process
+- I wrote the definitions under the appropriate verb as header in `definitions.txt` for readability.
+- POS tagging was done with `pos_tag_definitions.py`

 # Referential definitions
 - GRASP and HOLD are defined in terms of TOUCH.
 - I've defined ROLL in terms of MOVE ROTATE.